gbenezer/ControlDESymulation/README.md

 Currently not open to contributions, though may change after Phase 4 and once I learn how open-source development works

 #### Phase 1 (Current):
+- StochasticDynamicalSystem
+    - Assess if possible to define pure diffusion systems and fix if not currently possible
-- Start and finish deterministic DiffEqPyIntegrator class
+- DiffEqPyIntegrator class
-    - Instantiate/code deterministic DiffEqPyIntegrator and associated unit tests
+    - Instantiate/code deterministic DiffEqPyIntegrator and associated unit tests (and ensure they pass)
     - Modify IntegratorFactory to handle deterministic DiffEqPyIntegrator objects and update unit tests
 - Finish implementation of SDE Integration utilities
     - Instantiate/code SDEIntegratorBase unit tests and debug base class